kavia-common/clone---data-management-dashboard-data-management-dashboard-144914-144923-147319/mongodb_dashboard_frontend/README.md

   2) The port matches your backend server port (default 3001)
   3) CORS is allowed by the backend (or access via same-origin proxy)
   4) The API prefix matches your backend (default /api)

+## Proxy and HTTPS

+In secure preview environments (https), browsers will block http requests to a backend (mixed content).
+To prevent this, the app includes a development proxy:

+- src/setupProxy.js forwards:
+  - /api -> backend (http://localhost:3001 by default)
+  - /openapi.json -> backend
+- If REACT_APP_API_BASE_URL is NOT set, the API client uses a relative base (/api), which the dev server proxies to the backend.
+- If you set REACT_APP_API_BASE_URL in an https environment, make sure the backend is also available over https at that URL.
+Otherwise leave it unset to use the proxy.

+Verification:
+- Start backend on port 3001
+- Start frontend (npm start)
+- Visit the app, open DevTools -> Network
+- Confirm requests go to /api/... and succeed
+- Check /openapi.json request (health check) succeeds (200)

 ## API Endpoints